 Then remove the lid and bake for another 15 until the bread is browned and beautiful.

 When ready, use a cloth and simply grab the bread out of the pot and place it on a wire rack to cool.
-Give it 10 minutes to cool before cutting.
+Give it 10 minutes or longer to cool before cutting.

 Many thanks to astackofdishes.com for their post, which I have slightly modified.